New Jersey Criminal Defense Attorneys

 Our criminal attorneys will prepare a strong defense and present a compelling argument in trial.
 We have sought the dismissal of various criminal charges for our past clients and will fight to uphold your rights.

 After a criminal charge, you’ll be taken into custody, depending on your charges.
 At this point, a prosecutor will be assigned to your case.
 You may be summoned to the court later or arraigned to secure your release.

 Then your case will move into the discovery phase, and a pre-trial hearing will occur.
 Here, the court will review the evidence and determine whether your case will go to trial.
 We’ll present arguments and motions to reduce or dismiss your charges during this stage.

 At this phase, we’ll negotiate with the prosecution to find an acceptable resolution if you wish to avoid trial.
-However, we are more than willing to go to trial to fight for dismissal if an agreement can’t be met.
+However, our New Jersey defense attorneys are more than willing to go to trial to fight for dismissal if an agreement can’t be met.
 If you decide to negotiate with the prosecution on a plea agreement, we can avoid trial altogether and plead guilty to a lesser crime.

 Judge or Jury Trial